cresset-template/cresset/README.md

 This is extremely convenient for managing reproducible development environments.
-For example, if a new `pip` or `apt` package must be installed for the project, users can simply edit the `train` layer of the `Dockerfile` by adding the package to the `apt-get install` or `pip install` commands, then run the following command:
+For example, if a new `pip` or `apt` package must be installed for the project, users can simply edit the `train` layer of the `Dockerfile` by adding the package to the
+`apt-get install` or `pip install` commands, then run the following command:

 `docker compose up -d --build train`.

 This will remove the current `train` container, rebuild the image, and start a new `train` container.
-But it will not rebuild PyTorch (assuming no cache miss occurs).
+It will not, however, rebuild PyTorch (assuming no cache miss occurs).
 Users thus need only wait a few minutes for the additional downloads, which are accelerated by caching and with fast mirror URLs.

-To stop and restart a service after editing the `Dockerfile` or `docker-compose.yaml` file, simply use `docker compose up -d train` again.
+To stop and restart a service after editing the `Dockerfile` or `docker-compose.yaml` file, simply run `docker compose up -d train` again.

 To remove all Compose containers, use the following: